AidaDSP/AidaDSP.github.io/aida_dsp_os.md

 _**soundfonts player**_ that you can use with your own samples, and a _**puredata**_ patch player.

 1. Three function modes
-  * soundfonts player .gig, .sf2 e .sfz
+  * soundfonts player .gig, .sf2 and .sfz
   * mod duo pedalboards player
   * puredata patch player
 2. In/Out